 - Duration is expensive.
 Even the short term rates are showing signs of going higher

 - Policy makers will have a tough time to decide when is the right time to raise rates.
-We are seeing trillions of dollars being pump into the system and rates being very low or negative
+We are seeing trillions of dollars being pumped into the system and rates being very low or negative

 - Inflation is definitely a risk.
 20% of the dollar in circulation was printed just last year